 Turkey is synonymous with rich historical heritage.
 The country has some iconic and remarkable architectural marvels that draw an increasingly large number of globetrotters.
 The Mediterranean coastline, ancient ruins, and grand palaces – each experience is unique and memorable.
 Visit Turkey and find out that there is more to this fascinating land than just the Topkapi Palace in Istanbul or the ‘fairy chimney’ rock formations of Cappadocia.
 Holidayme lists a few such amazing sights and unexplored places in Turkey that need your immediate attention.

 The coastline of Turkey is usually bustling with tourists and luxurious resorts.
 On the contrary, the Butterfly Valley is serene and totally secluded.
 Located in south of Turkey near the west coast, the valley is only accessible by boat.
 Majestic waterfalls and virgin forests are tucked away in the valley, waiting to be discovered by its explorers.

 This quaint city of northern Turkey is set along the banks of the Yeşil River and is one of the many historical places in Turkey.
 The pretty half-timbered Ottoman houses are nestled on the mountains.
 History aficionados can take a tour of this city owing to its Ottoman antiquity.

 The city, now a flourishing economy and a seat of learning, also holds a place of high historical value.
-The Seljuk and Ottoman monuments still adorn the city lanes, while the mighty Mount Erciyes serves as a pretty backdrop, making it one of the most beautiful cities in Turkey.
+The Seljuk and Ottoman monuments still adorn the city lanes, while the mighty Mount Erciyes serves as a pretty backdrop.
+This stunning city is the answer to the ”best secret places in Turkey.”

 A short drive from the city of Adiyaman will bring you to Mount Nemrut.
 The hike to the top is rewarding, especially to view the sunrise.
 The tomb of King Antiochus and various other massive stone statues representing ancient gods and kings are scattered all over the hill top and is truly a sight to behold.